-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2020 Annual Report on Form 10-K. At June 27, 2021, there have been no material changes to the financial market risks described at September 27, 2020.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2021 Annual Report on Form 10-K, along with certain updates described below.
+At December 26, 2021, there have been no material changes to the financial market risks described at September 26, 2021.